padenot/fouineur/doc/index.md

 plot(percent, ninefive, 50)
 ```

-Scalars are displayed with dashed red line.
+Scalars are displayed with a dashed red line.

 # Examples

 Plot some simple statistics about media playback audio clock jitter and
-ringbuffer fullness, as long as total frames played:
+ring-buffer fullness, as long as total frames played:

 ```
 Audio Sink ##position